Deputy Commanding Officer

 Captain Danielle Hargreaves, CD

-Training Officer; 68 Lincoln and Welland Regiment RCACC where she instructed and was recognized for rescuing a cadet in anaphylactic shock; and 117 Preston/Westphal RCACC as Training Officer, marksmanship coach, Administration Officer, Technical Services Officer, and Commanding Officer.
+Captain Hargreaves has served with three cadet units during her CIC career: 2741 Eastern Shore RCACC as an instructor, marksmanship coach, Supply Officer, and Training Officer; 68 Lincoln and Welland Regiment RCACC where she instructed and was recognized for rescuing a cadet in anaphylactic shock; and 117 Preston/Westphal RCACC as Training Officer, marksmanship coach, Administration Officer, Technical Services Officer, Deputy Commanding Officer, and Commanding Officer.

 For her significant contributions to the CAF and her exceptional service as CO of 117 RCACC, Captain Hargreaves received the Commander National Cadet and Junior Canadian Rangers Support Group Commendation in 2019.
 In 2022 she was awarded the Queen Elizabeth II Platinum Jubilee Medal for her community service, human rights advocacy work, and her dedication to the preservation of the history and legacy of the No. 2 Construction Battalion.